 - Mamey: Or zapote, is a bright orange pumpkin textured fruit the size of a melon. (to the right of the pepino melons below)

-- Aguaje: these look like brown lizard skinned eggs.
+- Aguaje: these look like brown armadillo eggs.
 Inside the fruit is bright yellow.
 I was told, by a taxi driver, that these fruit are “good for women and that in the jungle, homosexuals will eat them to become more feminine”. (see drawing at bottom)

 - Tuna: is it the fish of the desert?
 Tuna is cactus fruit of which the Dragon Fruit is the flashy but less flavorful cousin.